rgabs/exit-on-double-back/README.md

 >Note: I have used JS `setTimeout` instead of [Timers](https://facebook.github.io/react-native/docs/timers.html).
 The Timer module is a react mixin and react team is [discouraging](https://github.com/brigand/react-mixin) the use of mixins in favour of higher order components.
 I am handling clearing the timeout as well whenever the action is done or the component unmounts.

+Don’t forget to hit star if you like my work :)